grassrootseconomics/docs.grassecon.org/docs/commons/sprout.md

 ## License Affirmations

-By adopting SPROUT, you affirm:
+By adopting this SPROUT license, you affirm:

 - The pool is **not a business**.
 - **Participation is voluntary** and peer-curated.